galaxyproject/iwc/workflows/computational-chemistry/gromacs-mmgbsa/README.md

 # GROMACS MMGBSA free energy calculation

-Perform an ensemble of MD simulations of a user-specified size using GROMACS and calculate MMGBSA free energies using AmberTools.
+Perform an ensemble of MD simulations of a user-specified size using GROMACS, and calculate MMGBSA free energies using AmberTools.
 An ensemble average is calculated and returned to the user as the final input.